bixb922/crank-organ/doc-software/README.md

 ## Preparing the tunelib on your PC

-* Create a "music" folder on your PC
-* Copy the tunelib_gui.py, tunelib.py, scales.py and update_tunelib_mc.py files from this GITHUB repository to the music folder.
+* Copy the music folder of the GITHUB repository to your PC.
-* Create a tunelib subfolder in the music folder.
 * Copy your crank organ MIDI files to the tunelib folder.
 * Run ```tunelib_gui.py``` on your PC to edit the tunelib information: title, author, genre and year.
 * Connect the microcontroller to the USB port of the PC.
 See if it is available with mpremote.